-- Must have a minimum adjusted grade point average (GPA) of 2.5 at this college.
+- Minimum adjusted grade point average (GPA) of 2.5 at this college.

-- Completion of all 7 prerequisite courses with a minimum grade of C in each course and a cumulative prerequisite GPA of at least 3.0 (no rounding) by the end of the Fall 2016 semester.
+- Completion of all 7 prerequisite courses with a minimum grade of C in each course and cumulative prerequisite GPA of at least 3.0 (no rounding) by the end of the Fall 2016 semester.

-- Science and college algebra prerequisite courses must be taken within 7 years of time the application is submitted.
+- Science and College Algebra prerequisite courses must be taken within 7 years of the date the application is submitted.